Openly builds the future – why true innovation does not wait for demand

 At one crucial point, however, old and new systems of thought collided unexpectedly:

-“You are solving a problem* that does not exist.” - Dietmar Eberle 2023
+“You’re solving a problem that doesn’t exist” - Dietmar Eberle 2023

-As long as climate change is not seen as a problem, there is no reason to change anything in the construction industry and architecture.
+As long as climate change is not viewed as a problem , there is no reason to make changes in the construction industry or in architecture.

-What is touted as sustainable in the construction industry today often crosses the line into ridiculousness.
-Institutional investors for sustainable real estate projects are much less common in practice than in presentations.
+What is touted as sustainable in the construction industry today often borders on the ridiculous.
+Institutional investors in sustainable real estate projects are far less common in practice than they appear in presentations.
 In reality, returns take precedence over all other criteria.
-This was confirmed by VoC (Voice of the Customer) discussions with over 100 institutional investors.
+This was confirmed by VoC (Voice of the Customer) interviews with over 100 institutional investors in Germany, Austria, Sweden, and Switzerland.

 ESG reduction paths are often limited to portfolio adjustments and the replacement of fossil fuel heating systems.
 Profound renovations remain rare.
 In Switzerland, over a million buildings are still heated with fossil fuels, and the renovation rate for multi-family homes is around 1% (i.e., 100 years).